University of California, Santa Cruz: Rankings

-UC Santa Cruz is ranked top 10 in excellence in undergraduate teaching in 2022 and third in research influence in 2018.
+UC Santa Cruz was ranked top 10 in excellence in undergraduate teaching in 2022 and third in research influence in 2018.

 In 2017 Kiplinger ranked UC Santa Cruz 50th out of the top 100 best-value public colleges and universities in the nation, and 3rd in California.
 Money Magazine ranked UC Santa Cruz 41st in the country out of the nearly 1500 schools it evaluated for its 2016 Best Colleges ranking.
 In 2016–2017, UC Santa Cruz was rated 146th in the world by Times Higher Education World University Rankings.
 In 2016 it was ranked 83rd in the world by the Academic Ranking of World Universities and 296th worldwide in 2016 by the QS World University Rankings.

 In 2009, RePEc, an online database of research economics articles, ranked the UCSC Economics Department sixth in the world in the field of international finance.
-In 2007, High Times magazine placed UCSC as first among US universities as a "counterculture college."
+In 2007, High Times magazine placed UCSC as first among US universities as a "counterculture college".
 In 2009, The Princeton Review (with GamePro magazine) ranked UC Santa Cruz's Game Design major among the top 50 in the country.
 In 2011, The Princeton Review and GamePro Media ranked UC Santa Cruz's graduate programs in Game Design as seventh in the nation.
 In 2012, UCSC was ranked No. 3 in the Most Beautiful Campus list of Princeton Review.